 The following table summarizes the qualified/cash patronage distributions for the years ending December 31.
-In August of 2019 and 2018 the board of directors approved a special cash dividend which was distributed in October of those years.
+In August of 2019 the board of directors approved a special cash dividend which was distributed in October of that year.
 In July 2020, an advance patronage payment of \$30 million was distributed in cash to provide members with additional liquidity and cash flow.
 The remaining cash patronage dividends are distributed in February of the subsequent year.

 Earnings Year Cash Distribution Special Cash Distribution

+2021 \$91,000 -

 2020 \$89,000 -

 2019 \$70,000 \$25,000

-2018 \$65,000 \$15,000

-ACCUMULATED OTHER COMPREHENSIVE INCOME/LOSS
+ACCUMULATED OTHER COMPREHENSIVE INCOME/(LOSS)